WhatsApp

 Lying on the back may encourage the tongue and soft tissues to fall backwards, potentially obstructing the airway.

-How is Sleep Apnoea Diagnosed in Singapore
+How is Sleep Apnea Diagnosed in Singapore

-What Complications Can Sleep Apnoea Cause?
+What Complications Can Sleep Apnea Cause?

 Repeated drops in oxygen during sleep may contribute to elevated blood pressure levels.